nicsure/QDNH/README.md

 - In the settings page edit the Host, it should be 127.0.0.1 initially
 - Change this to the IP of the Windows PC you took note of earlier.
 - Tap Back.
+- .
+- Be aware that QDockX is in early development and is not perfect.
+There will undoubtedly be bugs and glitches.
+Also understand that App optimization for battery usage is a tricky thing, it may take me a few more versions to fine tune it, until then the app will most likely rape your phone's battery.